WSU-kduncan/3120-cicd-Oluoma-Eziolise/README.md

 The workflow builds and pushes a new image to Dockerhub.
 - The workflow will be triggerd when a push to the main branch occurs.
 - It will excute the buildAndPush job on the ubuntu-latest runner.
-- It will then set up the environment to build and push the new Docker image using the Github Secrets created.
+- It will also set up the environment to build and push the new Docker image using the Github Secrets created.
 - Once the image is built, it will be pushed to Dockerhub with the tag `username/repoName:tag`.